-On August 4th, three college students were killed execution-style in an elementary school playground.
-Authorities arrested a sixth man on Sunday in connection with the killings, at least four of them are believed to be Latin American immigrants.
-We speak with Newark community organizer, Larry Hamm and we look at the case of Elvira Arellano, a Mexican woman who was deported this week after taking refuge inside a Chicago church to defy a government deportation order. [includes rush transcript]
+On August 4, three college students were killed execution-style in an elementary school playground.
+Authorities arrested a sixth man on Sunday in connection with the killings.
+At least four are believed to be Latin American immigrants.
+We speak with Newark community organizer Larry Hamm, and we look at the case of Elvira Arellano, a Mexican woman who was deported this week after taking refuge inside a Chicago church to defy a government deportation order. [includes rush transcript]

 This is a rush transcript.
 Copy may not be in its final form.

 AMY GOODMAN: It was a triple brutal murder that rocked Newark, New Jersey.
 On August 4, three college students were killed execution-style in an elementary school playground.
 Police said the three were forced to kneel in front of a wall behind the school and were shot in the back of the head.
-The three Delaware State University students were eighteen-year-old Terrance Aeriel, twenty-year-old Dashon Harvey and twenty-year-old Iofemi Hightower.
-Aeriel’s nineteen-year-old sister Natasha also was shot in the back of the head, but survived and has helped police identify suspects.
+The three Delaware State University students were 18-year-old Terrance Aeriel, 20-year-old Dashon Harvey and 20-year-old Iofemi Hightower.
+Aeriel’s 19-year-old sister Natasha also was shot in the back of the head, but survived and has helped police identify suspects.